Jump to content

 When possible, the MCA provides sign language interpretation, open captioning, and assistive listening devices for performances and activities in our theater as well as for talks, tours, or educational programs.
 These preplanned services are often denoted on the event’s page.

 If you are in need of a particular service during your visit to the museum, our Visitor Experience staff will do their best to accommodate.
-If you would like more information, or have any questions, you can email Box Office staff at [email protected].
+If you would like more information, or would like to request additional accessibility services, please contact us via email at [email protected] or call 312-397-4076.

 Services for People Who Are Blind, Color-Blind, or Have Low Vision